Skip to main content

 In brief

-• Four supporting elements: principles, reference models, metamodel, and governance.
+• Four supporting elements: EA principles, the national reference models, the EA content metamodel, and EA governance.

 Stage details

-Each stage builds on the previous one and applies across all six domains.
-A key feature of the methodology is its continuous execution.
+Each stage builds on the one before it and applies across all six domains.
+The methodology is a continuous practice that does not stop when the roadmap is delivered.

-1. Defining the Scope of the EA Development Cycle
+1. Defining the Scope of the Enterprise Architecture Development Cycle

-Define the scope of the EA development cycle to align with the entity's strategic directions, including identifying domains, viewpoints, and levels of detail based on implementation requirements.
-Relies on the business strategy, digital transformation strategy, and stakeholder requirements from business departments as primary inputs.
+Set the scope of the EA development cycle in line with the entity strategic directions, by identifying the domains, viewpoints, and level of detail to be covered.
+The stage draws on the business strategy, the digital transformation strategy, and the initial requirements of business stakeholders as primary inputs, and produces the development cycle charter as its main output.

 2. Diagnosing the Current State

-Document, understand, and evaluate the current state of EA components, collecting the information needed to comprehend existing components affected by the current development cycle.
-Accurate diagnosis of the current state leads to better future state design outcomes.
+Document, understand, and evaluate the current state of the EA components, and gather the information needed to grasp the existing components that the development cycle will affect.
+The sharper the current state diagnosis, the better the future state design that follows.
+The stage produces a current state document for every domain within scope.

 3. Identifying and Studying Future Trends

-Define and agree on future development trends for the various EA domains by researching available information sources, local and global experiences, operational models, and relevant national requirements.
+Agree on the future development trends for the EA domains by reviewing available information sources, local and global experiences, benchmark practices, and the relevant national requirements.
+The stage outputs an approved list of future trends per domain.

 4. Designing the Future State